Synacktiv-contrib/Modmobmap/README.md

 ==========

 Modmobmap is a tool aimed to retrieve information of cellular networks.
-As shown in the first [presentation made at BeeRump 2018](https://www.rump.beer/2018/slides/modmobmap.pdf).
-This tool is able to retrieve information of 2G, 3G, 4G and more cellular network types with minimum requierement: only a phone with ServiceMode.
+As shown in the first [presentation made at BeeRump 2018](https://www.rump.beer/2018/slides/modmobmap.pdf), this tool is able to retrieve information of 2G, 3G, 4G and more cellular network types with minimum requierement: only a phone with ServiceMode.

 For the moment, the tool has only been tested and developped for the following devices:
 - Samsung Galaxy S3 via [xgoldmon (Modmobmap's edition)](https://github.com/FlUxIuS/xgoldmon);